jodic2026/AWS_SAA-C03/README.md

 3) AZ resilient service - Runs in one Availability Zone.
 Only protected within one AZ (least resilient).
 High chance of failure (e.g. Single EC2 instance, basic setups)

+### VPC (Virtual Private Cloud)
+- Virtual Network inside AWS (a private network inside Amazon Web Services where you launch and manage your resources securely.)
+- A VPC is within